 The 1911 census records a Lightfoot family living in Fens Lane Bronington.
 The head of the family was George Lightfoot 49, a Farm Labourer who had been born in Malpas Cheshire.
 His wife of 10 years was Mary Lightfoot 39 who had also been born in Malpas.
 The form tells us she had given birth to 8 children, one of whom had not survived.
 The children listed in the household were Charles 14, who was working as a Domestic Gardener, George was 9, Thomas 8, Samuel 7, John 6, Arthur 4 and Annie 1.

-UK Soldiers Who Died in The Great War 1914-19 accessible on www.ancestry.co.uk confirms the regimental details at the top of this page.
+UK Soldiers Who Died in The Great War 1914-19 accessible on www.ancestry.co.uk confirms the regimental details on the left of this page.
 It also tells us that Charles Jones had been born in Malpas, Cheshire and that he had enlisted in Whitchurch.
 This source tells us he was Killed in action.
 His Medal Index Card, also on Ancestry, lists his two medals.
+He died in the battle of The Somme.

 The Register of Effects in which the army calculated monies owed to deceased soldiers includes an entry for Charles Jones.
 It confirms that he died on 18th August 1916 in action in France.
 The total sum of £5 ..
 13sh ..6d was awarded to his sole Legatee – his mother Mary Lightfoot